Jason923/Jason923.github.io/_pages/research_interests.md

 {% include base_path %}

 I used to do research relevant to comparative education, higher education policy, and critical thinking.
-But now I am more interested in the developmental psychology, and human development and family science.
+But now, my interests have turned to the domain of developmental psychology, human development and family science.

 My research interests mainly focus on parenting (Chinese parenting practices, co-parenting), children's social-emotional development in the context of family (father's involvement), family relations (father-child relation), parentification, and critical thinking.